anand-tummapudi/designpatterns/README.md

 Deals with the interaction or communication between objects.
 The two objects are talking to each other but still loosely coupled.
 The loose coupling is the key to n-tier architecture.
 * Chain of Responsibility, Command, Interpreter, Iterator, Mediator, Memento, Observer (Publisher/Subscriber), State, Strategy, Template method, Visitor, Null Object.
 #### 1. Iterator Pattern
 Iterator pattern is used to access the elements of a collection object on sequential manner without any need to know its underlying representation.
+Iterator pattern is used in java collections.
 #### 2. Template Method Pattern
 This patterns is used to create a method stub and that differs some of the steps of implementation to the subclasses.
 It defines the steps to execute an algorithm and it can provide default implementation that might be common for all or some of the subclasses.
 * java.io package - all non abstract methods of java.io.InputStream, java.io.OutputStream, java.io.Reader and java.io.Writer